brentkaplan/beezdemand/README.md

 - Michael Amlung, Cognitive Neuroscience of Addictions Laboratory (www.cnalab.weebly.com)

-### Questions, Suggestions, and Contributions
-Have a question?
-Have a suggestion for a feature?
-Would you like to contribute?
-Email me at <bkaplan4@ku.edu>!

 ### Recommended Readings
 - Reed, D. D., Niileksela, C. R., & Kaplan, B. A. (2013).
 Behavioral Economics: A Tutorial for Behavior Analysts in Practice. *Behavior Analysis in Practice, 6* (1), 34–54.